Home

 In the end, after being completely dried, the leaves gain a brownish or black colour.

 Oolong tea – The oxidation period for this type of tea is half that of black tea.
 As it is usually said, it is somewhere between green tea and black tea.
 It takes two to three days and the leaves are partially oxidized.
 That is why it is called a semi-oxidized tea.
-Afterwards, high temperatures are used to heat its leaves, because of its lower water content.

 Post–fermented tea - These teas undergo a second oxidation.
 The leaves are placed in open air for a long period of time.
 This process will age the tea and change its colour and flavour.
 Pu-erh, Liu’an and Liubao are an example of post-fermented teas.